Skip to content

 Dermatologists Weigh In On Chin Hair, Another Lovely Part Of Aging

 Everyone has some sort of facial hair, whether it’s peach fuzz or chin stubble.
+Facial hair growth is a common part of women’s health issues and is often experienced by many.
 I first noticed my mustache when I was 13, and have been tending to it ever since.
 Plus, I pluck the same single black hair on my chin every month.
 But have you heard the rumor that unwanted facial hair and body hair grows thicker as women age?

-I hate to break it to you, but there is merit behind the theory that facial hair growth increases as women age, specifically after women go through menopause.
+I hate to break it to you, but there is merit behind the theory that facial hair growth increases as women age, specifically after women go through menopause, when high levels of androgens or testosterone may be present.
 And while there’s nothing wrong with female facial hair like chin hairs, if it bothers you, this isn’t great news.
-So, we talked to dermatologists who broke down what causes facial hair in women and how we can handle it (if we want to.)
+Hair growth can often occur on the face, chest, or other face or body areas.
+Some women are more likely to experience facial hair growth, and women of Middle Eastern and South Asian descent are often more predisposed to this due to genetic factors.
+So, we talked to dermatologists who broke down what causes facial hair in women, including changes in sex hormones, and how we can handle it (if we want to.)

 What Causes Facial Hair Growth in Women?